'ME Cdo. Roll of Honour'

 - 1 April to 30 July 1939 (Second Lieutenant) (2nd Bn.
 The Leicestershire Regiment) awarded the Military Cross for distinguished services rendered in the field in connection with operations in Palestine.

 The circumstances of the death of Private Panayis Vrondi are not known to this archive.
+The details here are from the CWGC record.

 The circumstances of the death of Private Mordechai Zwik are not known to this archive.